 Testing involved from the very beginning

-For the past few years, Elisa has been working with Qentinel to develop software test automation.
+For the past few years, Elisa has been working with Qentinel to develop software test automation for agile development.
 “We program robots to do all of the work they can be programmed to do.
 People don’t need to spend time on manual testing.”

 Elisa has several large 10 – 15-year-old IT systems in which changes implemented will in turn affect many other systems.
 It has become natural to assign testing of these changes to robots, which completed 400,000 tests in one year.
 This has freed up a huge quantity of software developer resources and improved testing quality.